 Relevant analyses

-AltraBio offers its expertise in statistics to support your clinical research projects from conception to publication.
+AltraBio provides statistical expertise to assist with your clinical research projects from inception to publication.

-Our statisticians have extensive experience in the analysis of medical data covering different therapeutic areas including (but not limited to) neuropsychiatry, neurosciences, pulmonology, immunology, dermatology, cardiology and rheumatology.
+Our statisticians possess extensive experience in analyzing medical data across various therapeutic areas including (but not limited to) neuropsychiatry, neurosciences, pulmonology, immunology, dermatology, cardiology, and rheumatology.

-We adapt our solutions to the specific needs of our clients: human and veterinary pharmaceutical companies, medical device manufacturers, biotechs, cosmetic and nutritional industries and academic laboratories, from the development phases to the “Post Market Clinical Folow up”.
+We tailor our solutions to meet the specific needs of our clients, which include human and veterinary pharmaceutical companies, medical device manufacturers, biotechs, cosmetic and nutritional industries, and academic laboratories.
+Our services span from the development phases to post-market clinical follow-up.

 Study design